bkrabach/recipe-executor/recipes/recipe_executor/components/steps/write_files/write_files_docs.md

 - Files are overwritten without confirmation if they already exist
 - All paths are rendered using template variables from the context (ContextProtocol)
 - File content is written using UTF-8 encoding
-- Both FileGenerationResult and List[FileSpec] input formats are supported
+- Both FileSpec and List[FileSpec] input formats are supported